Bram Stoker's Dracula (1992 film): Legacy

 The film had a considerable effect on popular culture and vampire representation in media.
 Costume design by Eiko Ishioka created a new image for the Count and for the first time freed him from the black cape and evening wear the character had become associated with since Bela Lugosi's portrayal in 1931.
-The film was also a landmark in vampire horror as it is the only Dracula adaptation to win Oscars.
+The film was also a landmark in vampire horror as it is the first vampire film and the only Dracula adaptation to win Oscars.

 The film is seen as a game changer by many critics, which established a tone and style that redefined cinematic vampires.
 It created a host of new vampire film tropes, like retractable fangs, vampires turning into literal bat-men, and a steampunk aesthetic.
-Bram Stoker's Dracula is significant in the way that The Exorcist and The Shining were significant, in showing that a horror story can be worthy of an A-list cast and production values, and that a truly imaginative filmmaker can take even a story as hoary as Dracula and give it a new luster.
+Author Bruce Scivally states, "Bram Stoker's Dracula is significant in the way that The Exorcist and The Shining were significant, in showing that a horror story can be worthy of an A-list cast and production values, and that a truly imaginative filmmaker can take even a story as hoary as Dracula and give it a new luster."

-Coppola's film began a cycle of prestige monster movies with big stars and name directors, as well as high production values and lavish costumes: Mary Shelley's Frankenstein (1994) directed by Kenneth Branagh and starring Robert De Niro as Frankenstein's Monster, Wolf (1994) directed by Mike Nichols and starring Jack Nicholson as a werewolf, and Mary Reilly (1996) directed by Stephen Frears and starring John Malkovich as Dr. Jekyll and Mr. Hyde and Julia Roberts as a maid who develops a crush on the mad doctor and his crooked other self.
-Coppola's film also influenced the next major vampire movie/literary adaptation: in 1994 Interview with the Vampire directed by Neil Jordan was released starring Tom Cruise as Lestat de Lioncourt, Brad Pitt as Louis and Kirsten Dunst as Claudia.
+Coppola's film began a cycle of prestige monster movies with big stars and name directors, as well as high production values and lavish costumes: Mary Shelley's Frankenstein (1994), directed by Kenneth Branagh and starring Robert De Niro as Frankenstein's Monster; Wolf (1994), directed by Mike Nichols and starring Jack Nicholson as a werewolf; and Mary Reilly (1996), directed by Stephen Frears, and starring John Malkovich as Dr. Jekyll and Mr. Hyde and Julia Roberts as a maid who develops a crush on the mad doctor and his crooked other self.
+Coppola's film also influenced the next major vampire movie/literary adaptation: in 1994, Interview with the Vampire, directed by Neil Jordan, was released starring Tom Cruise as Lestat de Lioncourt, Brad Pitt as Louis, and Kirsten Dunst as Claudia.
 According to Jordan: "Up to that point, Francis Ford Coppola with Bram Stoker's Dracula, he introduced opulence and theatricality.
 Normally, before that one, I always thought of vampire movies as cheap, cobbled together, brilliant use of minimal resources.
 Francis made it this epic, didn't he?
 So when I was given the opportunity to make Interview with the Vampire, I thought, 'Oh, it would be really great to expand on that epic sense of darkness and to give these characters huge, kind of romantic destinies and longings and feelings.'"